Rules

 Kautokeino – Jergul – Levajok – Karasjok

-Equipment for this purpose includes: Anchor – dog coats – blanket – batteries – wrist wraps – heat ointment – booties – foot ointment – runner plastic – simple hand tools – harness -primus fuel/red spirits – hay* (to use in between checkpoints).
-This equipment must be placed in the designated storage area in soft packaging (plastic bags or similar).
-Everything that is delivered to the participant in this way can be controlled by the TD/Race manager.
+Equipment that can be collected from the car and delivered to the participant is: Anchor – dog coats – food bowls – ladle – blanket – batteries – wrist wraps – heat ointment – booties – foot ointment – runner plastic – simple hand tools – harness – primus fuel/red spirits – hay* (to use in between checkpoints).
+Canicur and similar products recommended by the FL veterinarians are allowed to be collected from team car.

-Forbidden to use straw in the trail/between checkpoints.
+It is forbidden to use straw in the trail/between checkpoints.

 #10 Help/Assistance: At the control stations, it is not allowed to receive any other assistance to the team than the necessary assistance in steering and braking, unless otherwise determined by TD/Race Manager.